trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

 # Variable-level inspection: Going deeper with the Truffle Solidity debugger

 <p class="alert alert-info">
-  <strong>Note</strong>: This tutorial requires Truffle version 4.1 or newer.
+  <strong>Note</strong>: This tutorial requires Truffle version 4.1.8 or newer.
 </p>

 The integrated Solidity debugger in Truffle is a powerful tool for inspecting your contracts.

-When initially released, the debugger had the ability to inspect the current THING, but could not get more granular than that.
-VERIFY THIS.
+When initially released, the debugger had the ability to to step through solidity code, but that was it.

 But development has continued apace, and new functionality has been added to make your contract inspection more powerful.
 Specifically, **you now have the ability to do variable-level inspection on your contracts**.
 With this, you can know exactly the state of your variables at every given point in the instruction list, giving you a much greater ability to truly inhabit the current state of your contracts, and making debugging a breeze.